TIBCOSoftware/dovetail-cli/README.md

 For step by step instructions on how to setup Project Dovetail™ environment, please go to the installation section on the [documentation page](https://tibcosoftware.github.io/dovetail/getting-started/getting-started-cli/)

+### Note on third party dependencies

+Once you install the cli the [following](./go.sum) third party dependencies will be downloaded to your machine.

 ### Contributing